-This article was last updated Nov 05, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 01, 2021.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 How we chose the cards in this roundup

 Even with no annual fee, people expect certain benefits from a credit card.
 We chose these cards based on factors like the highest rewards rate per $1 spent, the size of the sign-up bonus, the available travel benefits, and whether there are foreign transaction fees.
 In short, we wanted to give you cards that will give you the biggest bang for the buck — for no annual fee.

 Best for simplicity: Discover it® Miles